Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 If you are considering entering into a second marriage while your first marriage case is still pending in court, it's crucial to understand the legal implications:

-• Bigamy Charges: Remarrying another person without dissolving an existing marriage makes a person liable to charges of bigamy according to Section 494 of IPC.
-Bigamy is unlawful and whoever is guilty of bigamous marriage commits an offense and can be punished by imprisonment, a fine, or both.
+• Bigamy Charges: Remarrying another person without dissolving an existing marriage makes a person liable to charges of bigamy according to Section 494 of the IPC.
+Bigamy is unlawful, and whoever is guilty of bigamous marriage commits an offence and can be punished by imprisonment, a fine, or both.

-In a nutshell, when you have a case that has not been finalized in court and you find yourself getting remarried, then it is not permitted by the law and it puts you at a legal risk in this country.
+In a nutshell, when you have a case that has not been finalised in court and you find yourself getting remarried, then it is not permitted by the law, and it puts you at legal risk in this country.
 The first marriage must therefore be dissolved legally before one can think of getting into another one.

 Conclusion

 Second marriage without divorce in India poses a lot of risks in India.
-The foregoing has provided different laws which have a strict ban on bigamy and this in particular highlights why people should not engage in second marriage without following legal requirements.
-These issues represent legal advice, careful consideration, and of course ethical principles that must be followed by practitioners.
-Conclusively, knowledge of the law assists people make wise choices and guard their interests in marital issues.
+The foregoing has provided different laws which have a strict ban on bigamy, and this in particular highlights why people should not engage in a second marriage without following legal requirements.
+These issues represent legal advice, careful consideration, and, of course, ethical principles that must be followed by practitioners.
+Conclusively, knowledge of the law assists people in making wise choices and guarding their interests in marital issues.

 FAQs